kaizar36/imageboard/README.md

 ```
 DATABASE_URL=postgresql://${username}$:${password}@${hostname}:${port}/imageboard
 ```
-and replace the variables `${username}`, `${password}`, `${hostname}` and `${port}` with the correct values in order to have a valid PostgreSQL connection string.
+and replace the variables `${username}`, `${password}`, `${hostname}` and `${port}` with the correct values to have a valid PostgreSQL connection string.
 For example, you can have the following connection string : `postgresql://alice:secret@localhost:5432/imageboard`.
 If you don't want to use a .env file, then you can set a valid value directly in the environment variable `DATABASE_URL`.

-8. Run the application with `npm start`
+8. Run the application with `npm start`.

-Note that a build tool like [Parcel](https://parceljs.org/) or [Webpack](https://webpack.js.org/) can be used in order to automate the compilation and the run of this web application.
-But in order to keep the tutorial simple, these tools are not used.
+Note that a build tool like [Parcel](https://parceljs.org/) or [Webpack](https://webpack.js.org/) can be used to automate the compilation and the run of this web application.
+But to keep the tutorial simple, these tools are not used.

-9. Open a web browser on the url <http://localhost:8080> in order to see the list of the images.
+9. Open a web browser on the url <http://localhost:8080> to see the list of the images.
-10. Open a web browser on the url <http://localhost:8080/graphiql> in order to add, modify and remove the images using [GraphiQL](https://github.com/graphql/graphiql).
+10. Open a web browser on the url <http://localhost:8080/graphiql> to add, modify and remove the images using [GraphiQL](https://github.com/graphql/graphiql).

 ### Launch and debug with Visual Studio Code